marlonbarrios/pseudo_ouroboros/README.md

 Contributing

-Contributions to enhance and extend Pheudo Ouroboros are welcome!
+Contributions to enhance and extend Pseudo Ouroboros are welcome!
 	1. Fork the repository.
 	2. Create your feature branch: git checkout -b feature/YourFeature.
 	3. Commit your changes: git commit -m 'Add some feature'.